sajjadGG/book-python/pandas/dataframe/aggregations.rst

 Multiple Statistics per Group
 =============================
+Group the data frame by month and item and extract a number of stats from each group:

 .. code-block:: python
-    :caption: Group the data frame by month and item and extract a number of stats from each group

     df.groupby(['month', 'item']).agg({